top of page

 About Us

 As a hospital social worker, I spend my days helping people figure out how to meet their basic needs as they recover from unexpected medical emergencies.
 In December of 2021, I met a gentleman who had fallen on an icy sidewalk and broke his arm.
 As a result, he would need to wear a sling for several months and had no support to easily call on.
-I sought out local agencies, but many community services and resources have limitations, qualifying criteria, or potential waitlists for approval.
+I sought out local agencies, but even our big-hearted community services and resources have limitations, qualifying criteria, or potential waitlists for approval.
 I was frustrated that our community couldn’t help with something as basic as delivering a warm meal while he learned to navigate life with the use of his left arm but realized that it was silly to wait for someone else to create a better option, I can help right now.

 I love to cook and always have too much for myself and my husband, so I started in my own neighborhood and soon found myself delivering meals to appreciative seniors a few times a month.
 I recruited kind-hearted coworkers, and we quickly grew into a coordinated team of volunteers who bring meals to individuals and families.
 Now, we have over 200 volunteer chefs across four counties, and we continue to find new ways to address food insecurity locally.
 The mission is simple, the reach far, and the rewards immeasurable.